Liu-Hy/GenoTex/README.md

    The gene symbols are ranked by importance (absolute coefficient in Lasso models).
 The `cv_performance` part is used mainly for model validation and diagnostics, not part of our benchmark evaluation.

-5. **Metadata Structure**:
+**5. Metadata Structure**:

-   - `task_info.json`: Contains full specifications for the gene identification problems in our benchmark, and domain knowledge about gene-trait associations.
+   - `task_info.json`: Contains full specifications for the NGS analysis problems in our benchmark, and domain knowledge about gene-trait associations.
 For each trait, it includes:

+      ```json
+      {
+          "Acute_Myeloid_Leukemia":
+          {
+              "related_genes": ["DNMT3A", "FLT3", "CEBPA", "TET2", "KIT", ... ],
+              "conditions": ["Age", "Gender", "Eczema", ... ]
+          },
+          "Adrenocortical_Cancer": {
+              ...
+          }
+      }
+      ```

      - `related_genes`: A list of genes known to be associated with the trait, sourced from [the Open Targets Platform](https://platform.opentargets.org/downloads)
-     - `conditions`: The list of conditions paired with the trait to form gene identification problems in our benchmark
+     - `conditions`: The list of conditions paired with the trait to form the NGS analysis problems in our benchmark

    - `gene_synonym.json`: Stores the mapping from common acronyms of human gene symbols to their standard symbols, sourced from [the NCBI Gene FTP Site](https://ftp.ncbi.nlm.nih.gov/gene/DATA/).
 This is useful for normalizing gene symbols during preprocessing to prevent inaccuracies arising from different gene naming conventions.
+Standard symbols are mapped to themselves.

+      ```json
+      {
+          "Acronym_1": "Standard_Symbol",
+          "Acronym_2": "Standard_Symbol",
+          "Standard_Symbol": "Standard_Symbol",
+          ...
+      }
+      ```

 ### Code (In This Repository)